peplin/arduino.mk/README.md

 The Makefile will look for libraries in two places:

 * In the Arduino/MPIDE installation directory under the `libraries` directory
-* In `$ARDUINO_SKETCHBOOK/libraries` where `ARDUINO_SKETCHBOOK` is an
-  environment variable or a variable set in your Makefile that points to the sketchbook directory.
+* In the `libraries` directory in your Arduino sketchbook.
 This location is the preferred location for user libraries when using the IDE.

 ## Example